arkadiahn/LEVEL3-projects/llm-evaluation/README.md

 By the end, you will:

-* Build an **automated evaluation suite** for a language model, complete with custom metrics, a domain-specific dataset, and tests for bias and robustness.
+* **Build an automated evaluation suite** for a language model, complete with custom metrics, a domain-specific dataset, and tests for bias and robustness.
 * Gain practical experience with the full cycle: finding a real-world problem, running evaluations, and presenting a nuanced analysis beyond accuracy scores.
+* Best case, we, Aleph Alpha, will publish the results, benchmarks, and best practices on Hugging Face.
+If the results prove even more impressive, we are happy to collaborate with the corresponding team on a research paper and submit it to a major AI conference.
 * Be able to confidently say:
   *“I’m well-prepared for the real-world challenges of building and deploying responsible and effective AI systems.
 I have a gut feeling for AI’s limitations and possible solutions because I’ve built a system that uncovers core Challenges in LLM Evaluation everyone faces but most don’t solve”*